 Condor has no equivalent Java client libraries that correspond to the Java CoG for the Globus toolkit.
-However, interfaces that can be bound to different languages such as (in our case) Java.
+However, Condor provides Web services interface called Birdbath.
+This provides an XML abstraction of the programming interfaces that can be bound to different languages such as (in our case) Java.
 Our Condor beans are built on top of Birdbath Web services clients.
-The Birdbath layer allows us to program Condor capabilities within Java Beans and associated Grid tags allow us to describe job parameters by using dynamic web interfaces.
-In this case, we use Web services clients to program Condor, instead of using command-line interface.
+The Birdbath layer allows us to program Condor capabilities within Java Beans, instead of using command-line interface.